-- v.
-The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age; - vi.
+- The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age; - Yi.
 Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination on the basis of sex in educational programs; - vii.
-29 CFR part 37 and all other regulations implementing the laws listed above.
-This assurance applies to the grant applicant's operation of the WIOA Title I-financially assisted program or activity, and to all agreements the grant applicant makes to carry out the WIOA Title Ifinancially assisted program or activity.
-The grant applicant understands that the United States has the right to seek judicial enforcement of this assurance; - will.
-WIOA trainees shall make up no more than 75% of each class; - ix.
-As an eligible training provider to WIOA participants you will provide industry-recognized certificates and certifications, offer quality programs of training that lead to recognized postsecondary credentials, and provide indicators that you provide training to individuals who are employed and individuals with barriers to employment; - x.
+29 CFR part 37 and all other regulations implementing the laws toxed above.
+This assurance applies to the grant applicant's operation of the WIDA Title I financially assisted program or activity, and to all agreements the grant applicant makes to carry out the WIDA Title I. financially assisted program or activity.
+The grant applicant understands that the United States has the right to seek judicial enforcement of this assurance; - vili.
+WIOA trainees shall make up no more than 75% of each class; - (x) As an eligible training provider to WIOA participants you will provide industry-recognized certificates and certifications, offer quality programs of training that lead to recognized postsecondary credentials, and provide indicators that you provide training to individuals who are employed and individuals with barriers to employment: - 6.
 As an approved WIOA eligible training provider you will provide indicators of effectiveness in serving employers, factors that indicate highquality training, factors concerning alignment of the training with indemand industry sectors and occupations, and you are in partnership with businesses.